oesteban/hcph-sops/docs/processing/qaqc-criteria-FC.md

 ## FC distributions

 - [ ] Check that the FC distributions appear similar across sessions and are Gaussian centered approximately around zero with a small positive mean<sup>[1]</sup>.
     Two deviations from this scenario are possible:

-    1. The FC distributions of the majority of the sessions appear shifted towards positive values, skewed, flat, or bimodal.
+    1. The FC distributions of most sessions appear shifted towards positive values, skewed, flat, or bimodal.
-    It indicates the denoising was either too aggressive for the number of functional frames available, or the BOLD signal is still contaminated with residual noise.
+        It indicates the denoising was either too aggressive for the number of functional frames available or the BOLD signal is still contaminated with residual noise.
         As such, the denoising needs to be revised as follows:
             - [ ] Decrease the cut-off frequency of the low-pass filtering using the `--low-pass` flag of `funconn.py`
-        - [ ] If that modification is not enough, remove high-pass filtering by removing "high-pass" from the denoising strategy list.
+            - [ ] If that modification is insufficient, remove high-pass filtering by removing "high-pass" from the denoising strategy list.
                 Do so by precising the flag `--confounds "motion" "scrubs"` to `funconn.py`.
-        - [ ] If those modifications are still not enough, decrease the cut-off frequency until the FC distributions of the majority of the subject is Gaussian centered approximately around zero with a small positive mean.
+            - [ ] If those modifications are still insufficient, decrease the cut-off frequency until the FC distributions of most subjects are Gaussian centered approximately around zero with a small positive mean.

         ??? note "Another tweak possible would be to increase the motion censoring threshold" However, in our study, we pre-registered that we would perform the analysis with three different motion censoring thresholds.